-It is hard to imagine how much money we spend on roads.
+So much money is spent on roads.
 Here is a comparison of the investment in road improvement (duplications and widening) with other forms of transport.
 As cyclists, we are interested in bike paths but the light rail is included, too.

-Everybody has seen it, everybody knows it but we forget it.
+Everybody has seen it, knows it, but we forget it.
 We build our cities for the long term.
-The rapid construction of new suburbs is followed by long periods of stability and finally a wave of renewal.
+The rapid construction of new suburbs is followed by long periods of stability and much later a wave of renewal.
 This cycle can take 40 to 50 years, or the period of many people’s working lifetime.
 For a city, a person’s life span is a blink of an eye.